chinjieh/mugenplcfg/README.txt

 == [ Installing the Tool ] ==

-ConfigTool can be obtained from the repository via command:
+mugenplcfg can be obtained from the repository via command:

 	$ git clone --recursive git@git.codelabs.ch:/muen/mugenplcfg